deusical/discord.user.js/README.md

 client.run()
 ```
 You do not need to specify your discord token, as the userscript already stores it.
-I will write some documentation along with updating the script later.
+I will write some documentation on my website later.